 - Insulate well: Insulation is an important way to keep your home cool in summer.
 Ceiling, wall or underfloor insulation can help keep the heat out and the cool air inside.

-Below we break down the types of heaters available on the market and share some tips to stay toasty in winter:
+Below we break down the types of heaters available on the market and share some tips to stay toasty in winter.

 Types of heaters

-- Wall-mounted heater: Whether it’s a convection or radiation heater, a wall-mounted heating unit can be a space saver.
-Since it doesn't take up floor space, it’s a great option for even the smallest rooms in your home.
+- Wall-mounted heater: Whether it’s a convection or radiant heater, a wall-mounted heating unit can be a space saver.
+Since it doesn’t take up floor space, it’s a great option for even the smallest rooms in your home.

-- Gas heater: Gas heaters can be an efficient way of heating your home due to low running costs.
+- Gas heater: Gas heaters can be an efficient way of heating your home due to their low running costs.
 Always adopt safe practices around gas heaters by turning them off when you leave the room and ensuring they're a safe distance from other objects in your home.